 The official currency of Vietnam is the Dong (VND), often abbreviated as "đ."
 The exchange rate typically fluctuates, with approximately 1 USD equating to around 24,500 VND.
 Visitors can exchange money at airports or banks upon arrival.

-- Cash vs. Card: While some modern establishments like hotels, restaurants, and convenience stores accept credit cards (Visa and Mastercard are most common, with Amex and JCB also accepted), many local vendors, street food stalls, and smaller shops primarily operate with cash.
+- Cash is King: Cash is heavily used in Vietnam.
+While some modern establishments like hotels, restaurants, and convenience stores accept credit cards (Visa and Mastercard are most common, with Amex and JCB also accepted), many local vendors, street food stalls, and smaller shops primarily operate with cash.
 It is advisable to carry a sufficient amount of Vietnamese Dong for daily expenses.

 - Credit Card Fees: Be aware that credit card payments often incur a bank fee, typically ranging from 3% to 3.5% of the transaction amount.
 Always confirm with sellers if cards are accepted and inquire about any associated fees or exchange rates before making a purchase.